haoyelyu/concreteProjectReports/may8/README.md

 The results are stored in SPR0.20.csv and SPR16.csv

-Here are the results scatter plots:
+Here are the results of the scatter plots:

 SPR0.20: